NSTA1/TrustPlan/Schedule.md

 # Schedule A — Investment Mandate

-This Schedule defines the investment strategy, asset universe, allocation rules, and management principles that the Trustees must follow when administering the Trust’s investment portfolio (“the Portfolio”).
+This Schedule defines the investment strategy, asset universe, allocation rules, and management principles that the Trustees must follow when administering the Trust’s investment portfolio (“the Portfolio” - also referred to as "SDG").
 The purpose of the Portfolio is to maintain a globally diversified, high‑quality, long‑term compounding engine that provides sustainable income to beneficiaries while preserving and growing capital across generations.

 ---